justinhunt/moodle-tiny_poodll/README.txt

 to CONFIGURE the Tiny Poodll module
 =================================================

-The settings for the EnglishCentral module can be found at:
+The settings for the Tiny Poodll module can be found at:

     [Moodle Site]/Site Administration -> Plugins -> Text Editors -> TinyMCE -> Tiny Poodll